alshedivat/al-folio/_projects/idris_proofs.md

 **Technical takeaways:** Programming in a dependently typed language.
 Mixing algorithms for establishing elementary theorems with proofs that they work is probably a good way to set one up for program verification.

-**Meta takeaways:** As my first experience working on a large computational project, I got hands-on experience with the practice of dividing up a truly huge problem into smaller ones and tackling them separately.
+**Meta takeaways:** My first experience working on a large computational project.
+I got hands-on experience with the practice of dividing up a truly huge problem into smaller ones and tackling them separately.